Two important bills were recently passed by the Oregon State Legislature.

-House Bill 2829 will establish the Oregon Conservation and Recreation Fund (separate from the General Fund) to support the Oregon Department of Fish and Wildlife (ODFW) to meet growing needs for research and conservation management to preserve sustainable wildlife populations for all Oregonians.
+House Bill 2829 establishes the Oregon Conservation and Recreation Fund (separate from the General Fund) to support the Oregon Department of Fish and Wildlife (ODFW) to meet growing needs for research and conservation management to preserve sustainable wildlife populations for all Oregonians.

 Although there can be intense public disagreements about the management or self-regulation of some species, House Bills 2829 and 2834 bridge these differences and benefit all species of wildlife and the public.
 Wildlife connects us to the natural world.
 We need to protect it.